If you're a Blue Badge holder, you can apply for a disabled parking bay or a permit only parking bay or use an existing bay, if one exists.

 Permit parking bays are bays you can apply to have outside your house and only those with a permit can park there.

 They're usually around 6.6 metres long and 3.6 metres wide.
-We mark the bay in white lines with the words 'PERMIT HOLDERS ONLY' written next to it.
+We mark the bay in white lines and place a sign next to the bay which says 'Permit holders only'.

 If you apply for a permit only parking bay, you'll have a private parking space.
 We'll give you one permit and only a car displaying the permit will be able to park in the bay.